Close Menu

 TL;DR

-• Emergency custody in Florida is only granted in cases of immediate danger, abuse, abandonment, or risk of a child being taken out of state.
+• Emergency custody in Florida is granted only for immediate danger, abuse, abandonment, or risk of a child being taken out of state.

-• Courts offer two types of motions: rare ex-parte motions (without notifying the other parent) and regular emergency motions with notice.
+• Courts use two motion types: rare ex-parte motions (without notifying the other parent) and regular emergency motions with notice.

 • Judges make quick decisions based on well-prepared motions, often without hearing arguments first.